alsotang/libpuzzle_demo/README.md

 It illustrate how to:

-1. build the SQL schema.
+1. build the SQL schema and how to index millions of images.

 1. find a similar image from database quickly.